VeroArdilaO/memoryGame/README.md

 # memoryGame

-Link yo test the GAME https://memory-game-nine-khaki.vercel.app/
+Link to test the GAME https://memory-game-nine-khaki.vercel.app/